jeffreywallphd/AutoProphet/README.md

 2. Once you clone the repository, you will need to rename a folder.
 For security and other reasons, some files should not exist on a public GitHub repository.

-   a.
    You will need to rename a folder that is used to store configuration information.
 The AutoProphet project is designed to be configurable.
 For example, you can choose different data providers for stock price and volume data, SEC financial statements, financial news, etc.

       * In the auto-prophet folder, locate the folder named: config_DEFAULT
       * rename the folder to: config